 It is important to know that any care leaver aged 16-19 who is attending a Further Education course (that means going to college or doing your A Levels) must get a £1,200 Further Education Bursary.
 This replaces the old Educational Maintenance Allowance.

 If you are a ‘former relevant child’ and studying in higher education (that means in university) you will have to apply for a student loan but Children’s Services must help you with other costs connected with education and training, such as special equipment, travel etc. (The part of the law that says this is Section 23C(4)(b), Children Act 1989).
-This lasts until you finish your course even if you are over 21.
+This lasts until you finish your course.

 If you are planning to go to university, it is important to know that the law also says that Children’s Services must help you by: